microsoft/Uganda-Tanzania-Building-Footprints/README.md

 ### Data Vintage
 The vintage of the footprints depends on the vintage of the underlying imagery.
 Bing Imagery is a composite of multiple sources, therefore it is difficult to know the exact dates for individual pieces of data.

-#### How good are the data?
+#### How good is the data?
 Our metrics show that in the vast majority of cases the quality is at least as good as data hand digitized buildings in OpenStreetMap.
-It is not perfect, particularly in dense urban areas but it is great in rural areas.
-Here is the result breakdown per area type:
+It is not perfect, particularly in dense urban areas but it provides good recall in rural areas.
+See below for metrics by area type:
 ![](/images/polygonmetrics.JPG)

 ### What is the coordinate reference system?